-See a charming Southern town built around a booming cotton economy of the early 20th century.
+Visit a charming town built around a booming early 20th-century cotton economy.

 The textile industry formed the basis of Thomaston’s economy for the majority of the twentieth century.
 Robert Edgar Hightower led the way by establishing Thomaston Mills in 1899.
 Soon after, Hightower founded Peerless Mills in 1919 and the Thomaston Bleachery in 1924.
 In 1925, the B.F.
 Goodrich company teamed up with Thomaston Mills to build Martha Mills, a two-million-dollar factory named after Robert E. Hightower’s wife, to manufacture industrial textiles including tire cord, “cotton duck” canvas, and yarns.
 Nylock conveyor belts from Martha Mills made a significant impact on the mining industry in particular.